 Students who are enrolled in a Ph.D. program affiliated with the Molecular Biophysics Training Program are eligible to participate in the Molecular Biophysics Graduate Certificate Program.
 For each student, the Ph.D. graduation requirements are defined by the Ph.D. home department, while the certificate program defines several additional requirements that are completed concurrently with the Ph.D. work.
 The requirements of the Certificate Program are designed so that they can be completed in a reasonable manner in parallel to the Ph.D. program by any highly motivated student of biophysics.

-Typically, by the end of the first year the student will join the laboratory of a training program faculty member and undertake a biophysical Ph.D. thesis project.
+By the end of the first year, the student will join the laboratory of a training program faculty member and undertake a biophysical Ph.D. thesis project.
 This requirement ensures that the student will receive adequate biophysical training in the laboratory setting.

 Following admission to Ph.D. candidacy according to the rules of the home department, the student will begin to have annual meetings with their advisor and at least 2 other faculty members with expertise in the area of their thesis research.
 These meetings will ensure that the student receives advice from faculty including their advisor during the completion of the thesis project.